-A.8-17.2.2.2.2 Respiratory sensitisation
+4 A.8-17.2.2.2.2 Respiratory sensitisation

-- 2 Evidence relating to respiratory sensitisation in the workplace is predominantly derived from - 3 experience in humans.
-Although such data would rarely enable identifying thresholds or dose- - 4 responses for induction of respiratory sensitisation, they might provide information relevant for - 5 dose-response related to markers of clinical manifestation of respiratory sensitisation.
-It is - 6 generally accepted that no validated methods exist to predict experimentally the risk of - 7 "respiratory sensitisation" to chemical agents (SCOEL 2017, F6-2.2.). - 8 The criteria for classification of a chemical agent for respiratory sensitisation comprise the - 9 induction of sensitisation by immunological and non-immunological mechanisms.
-For some - 10 chemical agents (for example, those causing respiratory sensitisation via a non-immunological - 11 mechanism) it might be possible to identify a threshold of exposure below which a state of - sensitisation is unlikely to be induced.
-For chemical agents acting via immunological - mechanisms, thresholds have often not been identified or could not be observed (Section F6- - 14 2.2 of SCOEL 2017). - 15 Chemical agents identified as respiratory sensitisers are assigned a "respiratory sensitisation" - notation (see also Section A.8-17.2.3.5).
+- 5 Evidence relating to respiratory sensitisation in the workplace is predominantly derived from - 6 experience in humans.
+Although such data would rarely enable identifying thresholds or dose- - 7 responses for induction of respiratory sensitisation, they might provide information relevant for - 8 dose-response related to markers of clinical manifestation of respiratory sensitisation (e.g. - 9 occurrence of clinically verified asthma, or symptoms or lung function tests indicating asthma). - 10 It is generally accepted that no validated methods exist to predict experimentally the risk of - "respiratory sensitisation" to chemical agents (SCOEL 2017, F6-2.2.). - 12 The criteria for classification of a chemical agent for respiratory sensitisation comprise the - induction of sensitisation by immunological and non-immunological mechanisms.
+For some - chemical agents (for example, those causing respiratory sensitisation via a non-immunological - mechanism) it might be possible to identify a threshold of exposure below which a state of - sensitisation is unlikely to be induced.
+For chemical agents acting via immunological - 17 mechanisms, thresholds have often not been identified or could not be observed (Section F6- - 18 2.2 of SCOEL 2017). - 19 Chemical agents identified as respiratory sensitisers are assigned a "respiratory sensitisation" - 20 notation (see also Section A.8-17.2.3.5).

-17 A.8-17.2.2.2.3 Skin sensitisation
+21 A.8-17.2.2.3 Skin sensitisation

-- 18 Allergic contact dermatitis is one of the most frequently reported occupational illnesses which - can only be handled by allergen avoidance.
+- 22 Allergic contact dermatitis is one of the most frequently reported occupational illnesses which - can only be handled by allergen avoidance.
 For the assessment of the skin sensitising potential - of a chemical agent human data may be available.
-Case reports, especially from occupational - 21 settings, may be sufficient to raise a concern, but, in general, do not allow a clear assessment - 22 to be made.
-Most frequently, in vivo animal test data will only be available (SCOEL 2017, F3- - 23 2).

-- 24 Chemical agents identified as skin sensitisers, including those classified according to the - criteria of the CLP Regulation (EC No 1272/2008) criteria, are assigned a "skin sensitisation" - 26 notation (see also section A.8-17.2.3.5).
+Case reports, especially from occupational - 25 settings, may be sufficient to raise a concern, but, in general, do not allow a clear assessment - 26 to be made.
+Most frequently, in vivo animal test data will only be available (SCOEL 2017, F3- - 27 2). - 28 Chemical agents identified as skin sensitisers, including those classified according to the - 29 criteria of the CLP Regulation (EC No 1272/2008) criteria, are assigned a "skin sensitisation" - 30 notation (see also section A.8-17.2.3.5).

-27 A.8-17.2.2.4 Specific target organ toxicity
+31 A.8-17.2.2.2.4 Specific target organ toxicity

-- 28 Specific target organ toxicity covers effects occurring as a result of acute, short-term or long- - 29 term exposure such as significant functional changes, more than transient in nature, in the - 30 respiratory system, central or peripheral nervous systems, other organs or other organ - 31 systems, including signs of central nervous system depression and effects on special senses - 32 (such as sight, hearing and sense of smell) (see CLP Regulation EC No 1272/2008). - 33 Adverse effects on organs are usually considered as relevant PoD for OEL derivation for non- - 34 carcinogenic substances and for non-genotoxic carcinogens.
+- 32 Specific target organ toxicity covers effects occurring as a result of acute, short-term or long- - 33 term exposure such as significant functional changes, more than transient in nature, in the - respiratory system, central or peripheral nervous systems, other organs or other organ - 35 systems, including signs of central nervous system depression and effects on special senses - 36 (such as sight, hearing and sense of smell) (see CLP Regulation EC No 1272/2008). - 37 Adverse effects on organs are usually considered as relevant PoD for OEL derivation for non- - 38 carcinogenic substances and for non-genotoxic carcinogens.

-35 A.8-17.2.2.2.5 Carcinogenicity
+39 A.8-17.2.2.2.5 Carcinogenicity

-- For carcinogens it is essential to determine whether a threshold for the carcinogenic action can - 37 be identified or not.
-In case a threshold can be identified, an OEL may be established (JTF - 38 2017 b, chapter 5.3), if not, a cancer dose-response assessment should be performed where - 39 the available data is adequate and sufficient (see A.8-17.2.3.6). - 40 The Joint Task Force (JTF 2017b) considered that there is agreement to generally distinguish - 41 between genotoxic and non-genotoxic carcinogens.
-For genotoxic carcinogens two groups were - 42 identified:
+- 40 For carcinogens it is essential to determine whether a threshold for the carcinogenic action can - 41 be identified or not.
+In case a threshold can be identified, a health-based OEL may be - 42 established (JTF 2017 b, chapter 5.3), if not, a cancer dose-response assessment should be - 43 performed where the available data is adequate and sufficient (see A.8-17.2.3.6).